-- 117. Conversely, in unforeseen extreme situations ACM may also carry out a full retrospective calculation of part of the previously permitted revenues.
+- 115. If as a result of an unforeseen, extreme circumstance (force majeure) a utility company has incurred extra costs, ACM will calculate these extra costs retrospectively and they can therefore be recouped fully through tariffs in a subsequent year (or in subsequent years if there are grounds for spreading the costs over multiple years).
+A circumstance can only be deemed to constitute force majeure if it is beyond the company's control, it has a major impact, and the company could not reasonably expect that it would arise.
+If a utility company believes that a circumstance should be deemed to be force majeure, it must report it as soon as possible to ACM, after which ACM will assess whether it does indeed constitute force majeure.
+A utility company must make every effort to record the costs resulting from this circumstance separately as far as is reasonably possible. - 116.
+Conversely, in unforeseen extreme situations ACM may also carry out a full retrospective calculation of part of the previously permitted revenues.
 In that case, ACM applies a correction to the previously attributed revenues and will deduct this from the tariffs of subsequent years.
 ACM will only do this in cases where there was an incorrect estimate of additional costs resulting from a major occurrence, as defined previously in this section.
 ACM can apply this retrospective calculation of revenues, for example, if a major occurrence for which allowance has been made in the tariff ultimately does not materialize or is delayed.
 ACM thus prevents end-users overpaying if costs have been incorrectly estimated.
-If ACM calculates revenues retrospectively, it will of course justify doing so in the production price and tariff decisions. - 118.
+If ACM calculates revenues retrospectively, it will of course justify doing so in the production price and tariff decisions. - 117.
 Finally, it is possible that after the end of a tariff year it is ascertained that the tariffs in that year were based on incorrect data or an incorrect calculation.
 In this case, ACM may set the material effect of the use of incorrect data or an incorrect calculation against the utility company's revenues (and hence the tariffs) in a subsequent year.
-ACM assesses which errors are eligible for such treatment and in such cases will include an explanation in the production price and tariff decisions. - 119.
+ACM assesses which errors are eligible for such treatment and in such cases will include an explanation in the production price and tariff decisions. - 118.
 When settling corrections that relate to income or costs from previous years, ACM takes into account the time effect between the year on which te correction is made and the year in which the correction takes place.
 ACM does this by correcting corrections for years for inflation.